Type Book – type specimen book, Cooper & Beatty, 1927

-This heavily embossed cover is an example of quality typesetting in the early 1920s.
-The principal typeface, Goudy Handtooled, had been released by American Type Founders (ATF) in 1922.
-The secondary types, also from ATF, are Goudy Catalogue, 1919, and Goudy Catalogue Italic, 1922.
+The embossed cover and design of the first Cooper & Beatty specimen book reflects the prevailing typographic style of the early 20th century.
+The principal typeface, Goudy Handtooled, was released by American Type Founders (ATF) in 1922.
+The secondary types, Goudy Catalogue (1919) and Goudy Catalogue Italic (1922), are also from ATF.

-A signed message from Ed Cooper and Lew Beatty to the people of Toronto.
-The date is in small caps under their name.
-Catalogues such as this were rarely dated.
-The typeface is the Lanston Monotype version of Garamond, 1921, designed by Frederic.
-W. Goudy.
+A signed message from Ed Cooper and Lew Beatty.
+Specimen books rarely included a publication date, but here the date is discreetly set in small caps beneath the company name.
+The typeface is the Lanston Monotype version of Garamond, designed by F. W. Goudy and released in 1921.

-Popular in the early 20th Century.
-Cochin, or Cochin Old Style, was based on letterforms of 18th Century French engravers.
-Adapted into type by the Peignot Foundry in Paris, this version was produced in 1917 by Lanston Monotype who were also responsible for Cochin Open, used here for the title and initial.
+Popular in the early 20th century, Cochin (or Cochin Old Style) was based on 18th-century French engraved lettering, adapted for type by the Peignot Foundry in Paris.
+This particular version was released in 1917 by Lanston Monotype, who also produced Cochin Open, used here for the title and decorative initial.

 Main image for this archive item.
 Click to enlarge the image.